MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 8. Click **Connect**.

 ## Edit VMConnect settings

 You can easily edit your connection settings for VMConnect by running the following command in Windows PowerShell or the command prompt:

 `VMConnect.exe <ServerName> <VMName> /edit`

 ## <a name="BKMK_NEW"></a>What's needed to use a computer's local resources?

 To be able to use a computer's local resources on a virtual machine:

 -   The Hyper-V host must have **Enhanced session mode policy** and **Enhanced session mode** settings turned on.

--   The computer that you use to connect to the virtual machine with VMConnect must run Windows 10, Windows Server 2016, Windows 8, Windows 8.1, Windows Server 2012, or Windows Server 2012 R2.
+-   The computer that you use to connect to the virtual machine with VMConnect must run Windows 10, Windows 8.1, Windows Server 2016, or Windows Server 2012 R2.

--   The virtual machine must be a generation 2 virtual machine, have Remote Desktop Services enabled, and run Windows 10, Windows Server 2016, Windows Server 2012 R2, or Windows 8.1 as the guest operating system.
+-   The virtual machine must have Remote Desktop Services enabled, and run Windows 10, Windows 8.1, Windows Server 2016, or Windows Server 2012 R2 as the guest operating system.

-If your virtual machine fits those criteria, then you can use any of the following local resources available from the computer where you use VMConnect.
+If the computer running VMConnect and the virtual machine both meet the requirements, you can use any of the following local resources if they're available:

 -   Display configuration